dequelabs/Deque-University-for-iOS/.github/ISSUE_TEMPLATE/accessibility-help.md

 2. And then swipe right
 3. Focus moves to the button to the left of the image, instead of the button to the right of the image.

+### Accessible Behavior

+If not Self Evident from the above, include information about the behavior you would like to achieve.

 ### Defense

 Why you believe the behavior is inaccessible.
 Any applicable references to Section 508, WCAG 2.1, or iOS guidelines references.
 A reference to any descriptions provided from Attest or Deque Assessments is also helpful!